Frank Masao Fujii

-In the 1920 Federal Census, Yoshitaro lived on San Pasqual Street in Los Angeles with his wife and five children and he was working as a feather washer on an ostrich farm.
-In the Federal Census for 1930, the parents were divorced and Masako and the children were living at 846 El Centro Street in South Pasadena.
+In 1920, Yoshitaro lived on San Pasqual Street in Los Angeles with his wife and five children and he was working as a feather washer on an ostrich farm.
+By 1930, the parents were divorced and Masako and the children were living at 846 El Centro Street in South Pasadena.
 She was employed as a saleslady at a fruit store and Frank was a gardener at a private home.
-For 1940, he was living at home and working as a clerk at a retail vegetable market.
+In 1940, he was living at home and working as a clerk at a retail vegetable market.

 Frank registered for the draft on October 16, 1940, at Local Board No. 204 in South Pasadena.
 At the time, he was employed by G. Iwasaki as a clerk in his retail vegetable market at 780 East Colorado Street in Pasadena.
 His point of contact was his brother-in-law, Clem George Oyama, of 1144 Stringer Street in Los Angeles.
 Frank lived at 846 El Centro Street, South Pasadena.
 He was 5’6” tall and weighed 135 pounds.

 In the spring of 1942, the family was evacuated to the Tulare Assembly Center, located at the Tulare-Kings County Fairgrounds half-way between Bakersfield and Fresno.
 On August 22, 1942, they were interned at the WRA’s Gila River Relocation Camp near Phoenix, Arizona.

 On April 26, 1944, he married Akiko Betty Wakita while they were both interned at Gila River Camp.